 - opening our properties for the enjoyment of the public

 - assisting with caring for our collections or

 - gardening to keep our grounds in order.

 - helping out at events and other programs.

 National Trust properties can be found throughout Perth, the South West and Goldfields.

 How do I become a volunteer?

-Conservation cleaning involved the care of heritage collections by using internationally recognised best practice methods for protecting and preserving artefacts and interiors.
-We are currently looking for a team of eight volunteers to help in artefact and interior cleaning.
+Conservation cleaning involves the care of heritage collections by using internationally-recognised best practice methods for protecting and preserving artefacts and interiors.
+We are currently looking for a team of 8 volunteers to help in artefact and interior cleaning.

-All volunteers must complete a national police clearance, paid for by the National Trust.
+All volunteers must complete a registration and national police clearance form (PDF 395KB), paid for by the National Trust.
 Volunteers must have a mobile phone, email address and be comfortable using computers.

 Volunteers generally need to be able to make a regular commitment.